BMadir/Natural-Convection-and-Phase-Change/README.md

 The buoyancy term $F(\theta)$ models density variations induced by temperature gradients, enabling the simulation of natural convection within the liquid region.
 The term $A(\theta)\mathbf{u}$ force the velocity to vanish in the solid phase.

 The energy equation incorporates the latent heat contribution through the regularized Heaviside function $\varphi_\delta(\theta)$, which smoothly captures the solid–liquid transition.
-As a result, the model the melting/solidification phenomena in a solid–liquid system without explicitly tracking the interface.
+Consequently, the model can represent melting and solidification processes without the need for explicit interface tracking.

 ---